lunar-vc/GEO-101-for-Developer-Tool-Startups/Rubrics/FullGeoRubric.md

+# Usage Instructions for LLM Evaluation:
+- Read through the ENTIRE RUBRIC.
+There are 4 seperate rubrics below.
-The final output of all these results should be a table with columns for Site, Marketing Content, Documentation, and Off Platform Activity
+- The final output of all these results should be a table with columns for Site, Marketing Content, Documentation, and Off Platform Activity
+- The overall score should be out of 400 points, 100 points for each rubric and category.
+- Score each section based on the criteria provided
+- Provide specific feedback on areas needing improvement
+- Identify top 3 priority overall recommendations for optimization

 # GEO (LLM Optimization) Scoring Rubric for Developer Tools Main Site